 Choosing a destination

 Step one to planning a working holiday is to choose a location.
-Where can you get the most out of moving far away from home?
+Where can you get the most out of moving?

 Many countries offer specific working holiday visas which are essentially designed for professionals in their 20s to jet set.
 They are usually dictated by a timeframe, meaning you’re allowed to live and work in the foreign land for one to two years, yet you don’t have access to public funds or the benefits of being a citizen.

-Commonwealth countries are particularly welcoming to Australians, but the USA, Europe and Asia are also awaiting your arrival.
+Commonwealth countries are particularly welcoming to Australians, but the US, Europe and Asia are also awaiting your arrival.
 These are the countries that Australia has working holiday agreements with.

 *You may even wish to take the exchange rate into account when choosing a destination.